 This research is coordinated through the Burkhardt Brain Tumor Center and the Lerner Research Institute and includes efforts in the Departments of Molecular Biology, Cancer Biology, Neuroscience and the Center for Surgical Research.

-The cornerstone of the Rose Ella Burkhardt Brain Tumor and Neuro-Oncology Center is Translational Therapeutics.
-The program, directed by Dr. Michael Vogelbaum, is designed with aggressive pre-clinical testing of the most promising anti-cancer agents.
+The goal of the Center for Translational Therapeutics is to perform pre-clinical testing of the most promising anti-cancer agents.
 One goal is to accelerate the lengthy and expensive process of testing new drugs targeted against brain tumors and to safely move them into clinical trials as quickly as possible, for the benefit of patients.

 Physicians, researchers and scientists involved in this area work with both pharmaceutical companies and other medical institutions to identify, obtain and test new compounds.
 The Burkhardt Brain Tumor Center's multi-million dollar efforts, including an international search for all potential brain tumor-relevant therapies, have yielded several promising agents for testing.

 Testing of new agents involves evaluating the toxicity and efficacy of these compounds in the laboratory and in animals that have brain tumors.
 In addition, we are also investigating the optimal route of delivery of these drugs.

 Because many new therapeutic agents cannot penetrate the central nervous system, researchers are exploring alternative delivery methods.
 In addition to investigating the efficacy of oral delivery, researchers evaluate the efficacy of the agents when delivered intracerebrally-directly into the brain-via a specialized neurosurgical technique called convection enhanced delivery (CED).